nameko/nameko/docs/about_microservices.rst

     Splitting an application over multiple separate components introduces the requirement to understand how those components interact.
 This is hard when the components are in different code bases (and developer head spaces).

-    In the future we hope to include tools in nameko that make understanding, documenting and visualizing service interdependencies easier.
+    In the future we hope to include tools in Nameko that make understanding, documenting and visualizing service interdependencies easier.

 Further Notes
 -------------